EnzoH8321/DRINKD/README.md

 ## Getting Started

 :fire: This app uses Firebase Realtime DB  + a Google Cloud Function that performs cleanup of inactive parties.
-You will need your own DB (Firebase is very easy to set up) + A cleanup function to remove inactive parties (recommended a chron job that runs every hour).
+You will need Firebase + A cleanup function to remove inactive parties (recommended a GCF chron job that runs every hour).

 ```bash
 # Clone this repo